-The certification application fee for the American Society of Clinical Pathology is $240.
+The American Society of Clinical Pathology certification application fee is $250.

 Steps to Becoming a Medical Laboratory Scientist

-As the multiple eligibility pathway routes listed above show, there is no one set path that all individuals must follow in order to become a certified medical laboratory scientist.
-However, in general, certain steps will be the same for those interested in working in this field.
-The following is the most common path towards the MLS career.
+As the multiple eligibility pathway routes listed above show, there is no one set path that all individuals must follow to become certified medical laboratory scientists.
+However, certain steps will generally be the same for those interested in working in this field.
+The following is the most common path toward the MLS career.